Round and Resilience-Optimal Approximate Agreement on Trees and Block Graphs: Preliminaries

 \section{Preliminaries}

-We describe the model and a few concepts and definitions.
+We describe the model and key concepts and definitions.

-\paragraph{Model.} We consider $n$ parties $\party_1, \party_2, \dots, \party_n$ running a protocol in a fully-connected network where links model authenticated channels.
+\paragraph{Model and Adversary.} We consider $n$ parties $\party_1, \party_2, \dots, \party_n$ running a protocol in a fully-connected network where links model authenticated channels.
 We assume that the network is synchronous: the parties' clocks are synchronized and every message is delivered within a publicly known amount of time $\Delta$.

-\paragraph{Adversary.} Our protocol holds against a (computationally unbounded) adversary that can permanently corrupt up to $t < n / 3$ parties.
-The adversary is adaptive, meaning that it may choose which parties to corrupt at any point in the protocol's execution.
+Our protocols assume a (computationally unbounded) adversary that can permanently corrupt up to $t < n / 3$ parties.
+The adversary is adaptive -- it may choose which parties to corrupt at any point in the protocol's execution.
 Corrupted parties become Byzantine: they may deviate arbitrarily (maliciously) from the protocol.
 Our lower bound, however, holds even against a static adversary that has to choose which parties to corrupt at the beginning of the protocol's execution.

 \paragraph{Approximate Agreement on $\realvalues$.} We recall the definition of $\approximateagreement$ on real values, as presented in~\cite{JACM:DLPSW86}.